dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 ### Express container resources

-To express a container resource, use the <xref:Aspire.Hosting.ContainerResourceBuilderExtensions.AddContainer%2A> method:
+To express a <xref:Aspire.Hosting.ApplicationModel.ContainerResource>, use the <xref:Aspire.Hosting.ContainerResourceBuilderExtensions.AddContainer%2A> method:

 #### [Docker](#tab/docker)